develmaycare/pyprojectutils/docs/source/about.rst

 ======

 This project is still under active development, but we're using it every day.
-It is reasonably stable if you want to try it out, but things will be changing over time.
+It is reasonably stable if you want to try it out, but things will be changing over time until version 1.

 Theory
 ======